 Whitewater's

-Caitlin Hogan and
+Caitlin Hogan (New London/New London) and

 UW-W sophomore

-Alyssa Bauer contributed 14 digs to move in to third place on the UW-W career record list with 667.
+Alyssa Bauer (Naperville, IL/Central) contributed 14 digs to move in to third place on the UW-W career record list with 667.
 Stephanie Everett (1997) and Angie Wildish (2001) share the top spot with 686 career digs.
 Bauer has recorded double figure digs in 34 of UW-W's 36 matches this season.

 The Warhawks had four solo blocks and 20 assisted blocks, compared to five assisted for Oshkosh.
 UW-W hit .289 in the match and Oshkosh a negative .008.